The Long Bridge SwimCycle Hard for Education - CHaFE 150

 6. What about spectators?

 The more the merrier!
 Spectators are encouraged to watch and cheer for their favorite swimmers, as they walk along the Pedestrian Long Bridge and Bike Path.
 Many individuals have gone from "spectator" one year to "swimmer" the next!
-So watch out, watching may be contagious and you may get hooked!
+So watch out, watching may be contagious!

 7. If the mandatory safety meeting is at Sandpoint High School (where I will park my car), how do I get to the south end of the lake where the swim starts?